[Page updated: 17 January 2019]

 - short or long distance night hiking

-- reading books in a tent (with light off the head pointing to the book)
+- reading books in a tent (with the light off the head pointing to the book)

 Black Diamond ICON Headlamp PROS

-- Lightweight with battery strap to put on body instead of head if needed (probably want).
+- Lightweight with battery strap to put on the body instead of the head if needed (probably want).

 - AA batteries make it convenient to always have batteries available for extended activities.

 - White, red, blue, or green light might be good for some people.